 INQUIRIES

-Individuals, non-profit and/or for profit organizations interested in applying for a grant, equity or loan investment are urged to submit a letter of inquiry outlining, in no more than two pages, how the project meets the mission of the fund, the goals for the project, a brief description of the project, a description of how you intent to measure the benefits of the project, as well as the amount of the request.
+Individuals, non-profit and/or for profit organizations interested in applying for a grant, equity or loan investment are urged to submit a letter of inquiry outlining, in no more than two pages, how the project meets the mission of the fund, the goals for the project, a brief description of the project, a description of how you intend to measure the benefits of the project, as well as the amount of the request.
 Letters of intent may be submitted at any time.

-A SEF does not need to report the inquiries it receives on the PUC Project Matrix.

 APPLICATION PROCEDURES